Rorschach7/UnrealFileDialog/README.md

 ## How to install

 ### Compile plugin from source
 Clone or download this repository and navigate to the "Plugins" folder.
-There is the folder called "FileDialogPlugin".
+There is a folder called "FileDialogPlugin".
-Copy the entire folder into you project's "Plugins" folder, regenerate your project files and build your solution.
+Copy the entire folder into your project's "Plugins" folder, regenerate your project files, and build your solution.

 ### Use binaries
-TODO
+If you have a pure blueprint project and can't compile the source files, you can use the binaries.
+Download a release that fits your Unreal Engine version and unpack the zip file.
+Copy the unzipped folder into your project's "Plugins" folder.
+You might need to create the "Plugins" folder if it does not exist already.

 ## How to use